ML experiment management with Kubeflow TensorBoard

 About this scenario

-This tutorial provides a step-by-step introduction to installing TensorBoard and visualizing and analyzing actual training data logs in the KakaoCloud Kubeflow environment.
+This tutorial introduces the step-by-step process of visualizing and analyzing logs from actual training data using TensorBoard in KakaoCloud’s Kubeflow environment.

-- Creating and configuring TensorBoard instances in Kubeflow
+- Creating and configuring a TensorBoard instance in Kubeflow

-- Learning how to monitor and visualize log data for training models in real time
+- Monitoring and visualizing training logs in real time

 Supported tools